-A Low Earth Orbit satellite, flying over the Earth at noon (from the North pole to South pole) and midnight (from the South pole to the North pole).
+A Low Earth Orbit satellite passes over the Earth at noon (from the North pole to the South pole) and midnight (from the South pole to the North pole).

 The tracks covered by the Tropical Rainfall Measuring Mission (TRMM) satellite, which was launched by NASA to monitor rainfall in the tropics.

-While the satellite doesn't deviate from orbit, in some cases, they can orientate their sensors to help capture scenes that are slightly off-path, or in satellite lingo, “off-nadir”, nadir being the point right under the satellite.
-This helps capture more interesting data, or scenes that aren't covered by clouds, in a single temporal resolution.
+While the satellite doesn't deviate from orbit, sometimes they can orient their sensors to help capture slightly off-path scenes, or in satellite lingo, “off-nadir,” nadir being the point directly under the satellite.
+Using this technique, more interesting data or scenes not covered by clouds can be captured in one temporal resolution.

-These satellites orbit the Earth above the equator at an altitude of ~36,000 km.
-Their orbital velocity is ~ 3 km per second (1.9 mi/s).
-Geostationary satellites have an orbital period of 24 hours, which allow them to remain fixed around a specific spot on Earth.
+Geostationary satellites orbit the Earth above the equator at an altitude of 36,000 km.
+Their orbital velocity is 3 km per second (1.9 mi/s).
+Geostationary satellites are fixed around a specific point around the planet for a period of 24 hours.

 It can cover a larger area of the Earth at once than geosynchronous satellites, which have much lower spatial resolutions (what can be seen on the ground).
 Besides monitoring large-scale weather patterns and global events, they are also heavily used for communication (phones, television, radio, GPS).